Advice for businesses

 Disposal of beer and cider from public houses, clubs, restaurants and other similar establishments

-- To find another way to dispose of the beer or cider that does not involve putting this into our sewer network, e.g. asking the brewery to collect, OR
+- To dispose of the beer or cider that does not involve putting this into our sewer network, e.g. asking the brewery to collect, using a licensed waste carrier OR

 Why is it important to manage water systems if my business is closed?